The Cover Girl and the Cop

-The Cover Girl and the Cop, also known as Beauty & Denise, is a 1989 American comedy television film directed by Neal Israel, written by Michael Norell, and starring Julia Duffy, Dinah Manoff, and David Carradine.
+The Cover Girl and the Cop, released on video as Beauty & Denise, is a 1989 American comedy television film directed by Neal Israel, written by Michael Norell, and starring Julia Duffy, Dinah Manoff, and David Carradine.
 It aired on NBC on January 16, 1989.

 Premise

 In Washington, D.C., ditzy model-actress Jackie Flanders witnesses the murder of a powerful figure connected to the President.
 Claiming to the police that she has a stalker, she is protected by tough, streetwise cop Denise Danielovitch.